Adecco

 The Adecco Group is a Swiss–French company based in Zürich, Switzerland.
 It is the world's second largest human resources provider and temporary staffing firm.
 It is a Fortune Global 500 company and is listed on the SIX Swiss Exchange.

+Overview

 The Adecco Group global headquarters in Zürich is located in Bellerivestrasse since 2017.

 Services offered by the group include temporary staffing, permanent job placement, career transition, and talent development in the office, industrial, technical, financial, and legal sectors, as well as business process outsourcing and consulting.
-As of 2021 the company had placed 115,000 workers in full time employment and had 500,000 workers in temporary roles daily.
+As of 2025 the company had 34,000 company-based full-time equivalent employees (excluding consultants).
 It operates three global business units: Adecco, Akkodis, and LHH.
-Its operating brands include Badenoch & Clark, DIS AG, General Assembly, Innovation Foundation, Lee Hecht Harrison, Modis, Pontoon, Spring Professional, and Yoss.
+Its operating brands include Adecco, DIS AG, General Assembly, Innovation Foundation, LHH, Akkodis, Adia, and Pontoon.

 History

 The Adecco Group was formed on 1 January 1997 by the merger of the French company Ecco founded in Lyon as Interecco in 1964, and the Swiss company Adia Interim, founded in Lausanne in 1957 as Adia.

 In 2015, Alain Dehaze became the CEO.
 In 2022, Dehaze was succeeded by Denis Machuel as CEO.

 In January 2025, the company announced an expanded partnership with Bullhorn to implement artificial intelligence in its digital operations.